What to do

 OL’ BUCKAROO ($$)

 Located on a cliff overlooking the Kaweah River, the Ol' Buckaroo is a boho-chic food truck that serves homemade New American Cuisine-style dishes prepared from fresh organic ingredients.
 As all the food is prepared in the truck, meals must be enjoyed outdoors, but in a superb natural setting.
-The menu changes with the seasons and is quite limited, but don't miss the lemon ricotta pancakes for brunch or the organic buttermilk fried chicken for dinner.
+The menu changes with the seasons.

 Where to sleep ?